 The officer opened fire with an assault rifle, shooting the vendor in the heart and injuring two others.

-but recent cases have stoked public protests.
+Police abuses are nothing new in Egypt but recent cases have stoked public protests.
 Such abuses also helped fuel the 2011 pro-democracy movement that ultimately ousted President Hosni Mubarak.

 Tuesday's violence occurred in Cairo's wealthy neighborhood of Rehab.